 What is the congestion levy?

-This annual levy aims to reduce traffic congestion in central Melbourne and encourage more motorists to regularly use the city's trams, buses and trains.
+This annual levy aims to reduce traffic congestion in central Melbourne by encouraging more motorists to regularly use public transport.

 Introduced in 2005, the congestion levy is charged each calendar year to off-street private and public car parking spaces in two specified areas.

 Where are the levy areas?